Holiday Season Greetings with Tips and Advice for a Safe and Happy Celebration

 Teens who have a meaningful role in the preparation and planning spend less time surfing on cell phones and texting and more time with the family.
 Give them an enjoyable part that requires some thought and make it fun.Plan for specific activities to include them or to enjoy with other relatives of similar age.

 Preparing your home is just as important.
 Keep walks clear of ice and snow and the area around your standby generator.
 Fall and early winter are good times to perform preventative maintenance to ensure the generator starts easily and runs if a power outage hits.
 Imagine making Christmas dinner without any power.
-Those who use a portable generator for backup power should ensure fresh supplies of gasoline, check plugs and oil, and clean air filters.
+Those who use a portable generator for backup power should stock fresh supplies of gasoline, check plugs and change to winter oil, and clean air filters.

 Following a storm, it may take road crews a day or two to completely clear roads.
 Allow extra time to reach your destination.
 Keep the gas tank above half full.
 An extra stop or two may add a few minutes to the drive, but you’ll be glad to have the gas if you end up stranded somewhere.

 Don’t forget a warm (wool) blanket for each adult or teen and a warm sleeping bag for smaller children.
 Pack bottled water and nutrient dense foods including nuts, trail mixes, protein bars, and hard candies.
 Chocolate bars add an energy boost and can help keep you warm for a short time.
-A three-wick candle kept in a coffee can raise inside the temperature in a stranded car by 10 to 15 degrees.
+A three-wick candle inside a coffee can raise the temperature inside a stranded car by 10 to 15 degrees.
 Stick matches are best in freezing temperatures, but a BBQ lighter will also work.
 Warm it up in a pocket if it won’t light.